 Step 0: Is ARR right for your paper?

 ARR provides reviews—and only reviews—for submissions.
-The reviews will not be specific to a conference/venue, but the standards expected by reviewers are those of a traditional direct submission as a long or short main conference paper to ACL (or the other major conferences operated by the ACL). - Short papers (up to 4 pages) as well as long papers (up to 8 pages) - All NLP/computational linguistics topics are within scope.
-See the CFP for example areas. - Empirical papers, theoretical papers, resource papers, application papers, opinion pieces, and surveys - Submissions must be anonymous - Submissions must be original work - Submissions must not be under review, published, or on track to be published in another (archival) venue
+The reviews will not be specific to a conference/venue, but the standards expected by reviewers are those of a traditional direct submission as a long or short main conference paper to ACL (or the other major conferences operated by the ACL).
+Refer to the the CFP for the scope and requirements to the submissions.

 Step 1: Submit your paper for ARR review